Careers360 Logo

 • Temperature Coefficient of Resistance

-RT: Resistance at the temperature T
+RT - Resistance at temperature T

-Ro: Resistance at the temperature To
+R0 - Resistance at temperature To

-α: Temperature coefficient of resistance
+α - temperature coefficient of resistance

 Where the value of α is different at different temperatures